 Dance is hard both mentally and physically, so it’s important to consider strategies to help prevent injuries.
-Here are 3 injury prevention tips for dancers that are often overlooked!
+Here our 3 injury prevention tips for dancers that are often overlooked!

 1. Get strong!